 One such reading program is Paws to Read.
 “Paws to Read works,” says Brittany Nethers, Youth Programs Coordinator at the Orange County, Fla., Library System.
 “We even have a regular following of children and parents who attend the programs every month.”
 Provided in the Paws to Read Program is the opportunity for children to read aloud to a therapy dog or a shelter cat regularly.

-The result of these regular reading sessions is the marked improvement in the child’s reading skills.
-Skills, for example, include reading comprehension and fluency—boosted confidence and an increase in motivation for reading and learning in the readers.
+The result of these regular reading sessions is a marked improvement in the child’s reading skills.
+For example, skills include reading comprehension and fluency—boosted confidence and an increase in motivation for reading and learning in the readers.
 The animals also enjoy the companionship the sessions provide, maybe more so in the dogs than the cats!